Website Guidelines and Standards

 ABCS of BYUH Websites

 University websites and online content standards can be explained and broken down into ABCS: accessibility, branding, copyright, and security.
-For the full and official policy, go to the University Website Policy.
+For the full and official policy, go to the University Website Policy .
 All university websites and online content should follow these standards.
+A Web Publishing Checklist is also provided to help content editors and managers avoid common mistakes related to these policies and guidelines.

 All online content should be accessible to people of all abilities.
 This is in line with the Americans with Disabilities Act (ADA).